- What is breast reconstruction?

 Delayed reconstruction: reconstructive surgery that’s done later, not at the time of the mastectomy

-DIEP (deep inferior epigastric artery perforator) flap: a type of flap procedure that uses fat and skin from the same area as the TRAM flap, but does not use the muscle to form the breast mound.
+DIEP (deep inferior epigastric perforator, sometimes called deep inferior epigastric artery perforator) flap: a type of flap procedure that uses fat and skin from the lower tummy wall, but does not use the muscle to form the breast mound.

-Free flap: in this kind of surgery the tissue for reconstruction is moved entirely from another area of the body and the blood and nerve supplies are surgically reattached with special microscopes.
+Free flap: in this kind of surgery the tissue for reconstruction is removed entirely from one area of the body and the blood and nerve supplies are surgically reattached to the chest with microsurgery.

 Gluteal free flap or GAP flap: a type of flap procedure that uses tissue and gluteal muscle from the buttocks to create the breast shape.
 This is a free-flap procedure and requires microsurgery.